utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ## Features

 - Account management (login, register and recovery).
-- Problem and answer submission.
+- Problem and answer sending.
 - Generation of an exam with selected problems.
 - Export exams to pdf-latex format.
 - Search engine and keyword indexation of problems.